holo-q/ratatui-py/docs/recording.md

 # Recording the Dashboard Demo

-This shows how to record the `ratatui-py-dashboard` demo and generate an embeddable GIF/SVG for the README and docs.
+This shows how to record the `ratatui-dashboard` demo and generate an embeddable GIF/SVG for the README and docs.

 ## Option A: Asciinema + GIF (Docker)

 1) Record a cast:

 ```
-asciinema rec demo.cast -c "ratatui-py-dashboard"
+asciinema rec demo.cast -c "ratatui-dashboard"
 ```

 2) Convert to GIF